 A number of the chicest hotels in Los Angeles can be found nestled between Hollywood and Beverly Hills.
 Located in the heart of the city, West Hollywood offers an ideal location for travellers.
 Its centrality makes nearly any attraction easily accessible—but there’s so much to see and do in walkable WeHo, you might never want to leave.

 Just outside the borders of West Hollywood sits the infamous, castle-like Chateau Marmont, perched atop Sunset Boulevard.
-Although the hotel sets the bar high for pure luxury and movie star elegance, the longtime celebrity is hardly the only posh game in town.
-The London West Hollywood oozes British charm with textured walls, velvet couches, and mosaic-tiled bathrooms.
-Enjoy a private viewing of works by de Kooning, Rauschenberg, Miró, and more at Le Petit Ermitage, where the owner displays his art collection on the walls—and guests who book suites are treated to their very own butlers.
+Although the hotel sets the bar high for pure luxury and film-star elegance, the long-time celebrity is hardly the only posh game in town.
+The London West Hollywood oozes British charm with textured walls, velvet couches and mosaic-tiled bathrooms.
+Enjoy a private viewing of works by de Kooning, Rauschenberg, Miró and more at Le Petit Ermitage, where the owner displays his art collection on the walls—and guests who book suites are treated to their very own butlers.
 Some of the best views in the city can be found from the windows of the Sunset Tower Hotel, an art deco landmark which also houses Tower Bar.

-This stylish West Hollywood Design District, roughly defined by the intersections of Melrose Avenue and Robertson and Beverly Boulevards, might be one of the best people-watching areas in Los Angeles.
-It’s where art and fashion aficionados, trend-setters, and in-the-know celebrities pull up in their Maseratis and duck into shops to search for edgy designs at high-end boutiques, including Moschino, Stella McCartney, and Christian Louboutin.
+This stylish West Hollywood Design District, roughly defined by the junctions of Melrose Avenue and Robertson and Beverly Boulevards, might be one of the best people-watching areas in Los Angeles.
+It’s where art and fashion aficionados, trend-setters and in-the-know celebrities pull up in their Maseratis and duck into shops to search for edgy designs at high-end boutiques, including Moschino, Stella McCartney and Christian Louboutin.

-Also known as an L.A. apex of interior design, WeHo is home to more than 100 trade-only showrooms inside the Pacific Design Center.
-While some of the center’s stores sell only to design professionals, you can still browse the 148,000 square-metre multi-use space.
-Stop in the designLAb to see the latest exhibition at the rotating gallery, or simply wander the magnificent complex.
-Designed by influential Argentine-American architect César Pelli, the centre consists of three notice-me glass buildings—one race-car red, one cobalt blue, and one forest green.
+Also known as an LA apex of interior design, WeHo is home to more than 100 trade-only showrooms inside the Pacific Design Center.
+While some of the centre’s stores sell only to design professionals, you can still browse the 150,000-square-metre multi-use space.
+Stop in the designLAb to see the latest exhibition at the rotating gallery, or simply wander through the magnificent complex.
+Designed by influential Argentine-American architect César Pelli, the centre consists of three notice-me glass buildings—one race-car red, one cobalt blue and one forest green.

-Dozens of surrounding shops offer one-of-a-kind home goods, apparel, furniture, beauty products, and gifts.
-Kelly Wearstler sells architecturally inspired women’s wear, jewelry, and home goods.
-Part gallery, part shop, Leica Store LA offers some of the most coveted photography equipment in the world, while Duroque, Niche, and Christopher Guy all sell high-end art pieces that also serve as functional furniture.
+Dozens of surrounding shops offer one-of-a-kind home goods, clothing, furniture, beauty products and gifts.
+Kelly Wearstler sells architecturally inspired women’s wear, jewellery and home goods.
+Part gallery, part shop, Leica Store LA offers some of the most coveted photography equipment in the world, while Duroque, Niche and Christopher Guy all sell high-end art pieces that also serve as functional furniture.

 In line with the designer lifestyle, a strong coffee culture permeates the district.
 Grab a cold brew and an iced matcha croissant at Alfred Coffee in the Alley to better fuel your window shopping.
 Or sip a vanilla latte with a raspberry-pistachio doughnut from The Assembly as you enjoy the area’s handful of arresting outdoor murals.

-There may be no greater concentration anywhere of the young, hip, and beautiful than in the bars and clubs of this infamous stretch of roadway.
+There may be no greater concentration anywhere of the young, hip and beautiful than in the bars and clubs of this infamous stretch of road.
 The 2.6-kilometre strip of Sunset Boulevard is situated in the lively city of West Hollywood and upholds that lively city's reputation as a nightlife hotspot.

 Grab a fireside cocktail at The Den on Sunset or pair a hand-selected Irish whiskey with sliders at Rock and Reilly’s Irish Pub before or after a show.
 Hotels aren’t just for sleeping—popular venues like Bar Marmont (at Chateau Marmont) and the super-secret Mmhmm cocktail bar at The Standard are sleek spots to see and be seen.

-The Sunset Strip isn’t just rock and roll.
-Spend the afternoon shopping at Sunset Plaza, which contains more than 20 stores, like Armani Exchange and H&M. Book lovers, don’t miss the iconic Book Soup, L.A.’s largest independent bookstore, with floor-to-ceiling shelves that contain more than 60,000 titles, many of which are limited edition.
-The store hosts frequent author readings, so check its calendar to meet your favourite novelist or hear from up-and-comers.
+Sunset Strip isn’t just rock and roll.
+Spend the afternoon shopping at Sunset Plaza, which contains more than 20 stores, including Armani Exchange and H&M. Book lovers, don’t miss the iconic Book Soup, LA’s largest independent bookshop, with floor-to-ceiling shelves that contain more than 60,000 titles, many of which are limited edition.
+The shop hosts frequent author readings, so check its calendar for a chance to meet your favourite novelist or hear from up-and-coming authors.

 The cultural centre of the street is its westbound terminus in West Hollywood.
-Here, the busy four-lane road becomes a walkable street full of fun shops, eclectic restaurants, and plenty of culture.
-Look for iconic Route 66 signs as well as neon artwork honoring the road’s rich history and outposts like Irv’s Burgers serving up delicious nostalgia.
-The Percent for Public Art initiative mandates that all new development include a form of public art (think sculptures, neon signs, and vibrant murals).
+Here, the busy four-lane road becomes a walkable street full of fun shops, eclectic restaurants and plenty of culture.
+Look for iconic Route 66 signs, as well as neon artwork honouring the road’s rich history and outposts like Irv’s Burgers serving up delicious nostalgia.
+The Percent for Public Art initiative mandates that all new development includes a form of public art (think sculptures, neon signs and vibrant murals).

 On the east end of the West Hollywood section sits Little Russia.
-Try the smoked fish and fresh blini from the local deli Kashtan, or unwind at Voda Spa’s traditional banya complete with a dry sauna and cold pool.
-The west end is the heart of Los Angeles’ vibrant LGBTQ+ neighborhood.
+Try the smoked fish and fresh blini from the local deli Kashtan, or unwind at Voda Spa’s traditional banya, complete with a dry sauna and cold pool.
+The west end is the heart of Los Angeles’ vibrant LGBTQ neighbourhood.
 Stop in for a drink at The Surly Goat or Saddle Ranch Chop House.
 During the day, take a moment to reflect along the West Hollywood Memorial Walk, which honours victims of HIV/AIDS.
 Rainbow flags and bronze plaques stand in quiet tribute.